VGzsysadm/Python-SSL-checker-Zabbix/README.md

 -e --expiration Example: ssl_checker.py -e consultoronline.cloud
 Return: 354
 ```
+Will return de CN issuer and days left to expire the certificate.

 ###### This script is a modification from  gdamjan/ssl-check.py - https://gist.github.com/gdamjan/55a8b9eec6cf7b771f92021d93b87b2c
 ###### Configuration for Zabbix.